 The Blasphemy Law

 In 1986, the blasphemy law, PPC 295-C, was promulgated.
-It calls for the death penalty to perpetrators of “blasphemy”.
+It calls for death penalty to perpetrators of “blasphemy”.
 True to the design of its authors, a large number of the victims of this law are Ahmadis even though it is unimaginable for an Ahmadi to countenance defiling the name of the Holy Prophetsa.
 The Supreme Court remarked in a written judgment in 1993 that an Ahmadi who shows any commitment to the Kalima (Islamic creed) defiles the name of the Holy Prophetsa.
 Over the years, many governments have come and gone, yet the anti-Ahmadiyya laws as well as the blasphemy laws have remained on the statute book, and Ahmadis are continually being roped in.
 Since 1984, hardly a day has passed when an Ahmadi was not in prison for his faith.

 International human rights organizations have taken notice of this unfortunate situation.
 Amnesty International, International Commission of Jurists, Human Rights Advocates Inc. USA, Human Rights Watch etc have published reports on the subject.
 The UN Sub-commission on Prevention of Discrimination and Protection of Minorities, in 1985, expressed its grave concern over Ordinance XX and urged the Commission to call on the Government of Pakistan to repeal the Ordinance and to restore human rights.
-Regrettably, however, these expressions of condemnation and concern lack the effectiveness as would compel the authorities in Pakistan to repeal this ordinance, which through the 8th Amendment to the Constitution has now become the law.
+Regrettably, these expressions of condemnation and concern lack the effectiveness as would compel the authorities in Pakistan to repeal this ordinance, which through the 8th Amendment to the Constitution has now become the law.

-Implementation of the National Action Plan after the attack on Army Public School in Peshawar has made little difference to the plight of Ahmadis.
+Implementation of the National Action Plan after the attack on Army Public School in Peshawar has made no difference to the plight of Ahmadis.
 Apparently there is no light at the end of the tunnel, but Ahmadis, a faith-based community, have faith and remain hopeful.